With You in Your Special Moment - First Touch Birth Center

 Childbirth Education Classes

-Classes offered include: Prepared Childbirth, Baby Basics, Breastfeeding Basics, Birth Planning Session, Car Safety Seat Clinic, Baby Talk, Teen Classes, and Clase Prenatal para Latinos.
+Classes offered include: Prepared Childbirth, Baby Basics, Breastfeeding Basics, Birth Planning Session, Car Safety Seat Clinic, Baby Talk and Clase Prenatal para Latinos.
 For more information on any of these classes, click HERE.

 Birth Planning and PreRegistration